bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 ## Creating and calling function is different

 A function has 2 distinct phases - function creation and function call.
-Function is created when you define it (with hoisting) and that scope where it is created can be called as lexical scope or creation scope.
-Now, this function can be stored in some variable and called much later - where it is called from can be called as caller scope.
+Function is created when you define it (with hoisting) in the lexical scope or creation scope.
+Now, this function can be stored in some variable and called much later - from the caller scope.
 These creation and caller scopes might be different.

 All these sounds obvious, but it's easy to forget the difference.
 So, let's actually see the 2 phases for our `inner` function -